March 11, 2021

 If you try to negotiate without leverage, the other party can simply walk away.
 Or, they can stack the deal to their side.

 Lack of leverage is a major negotiating mistake many independent pharmacies make when it comes to negotiating their primary wholesaler contract.

-The negotiation experts with ProfitGuard know what to look for in a contract—payment terms, rebates, generic ratio—as well as the other little (and hidden) contract details that add up to a lot of money.
+The negotiation experts with ProfitGuard, who’ve negotiated nearly $6 billion in contracts, know what to look for in a contract—payment terms, rebates, contract incentives, as well as the other little (and hidden) contract details that add up to a lot of money.